 What is the ordering process?

 If you have an album in your contract, or want to order one (or more!) after your event, my studio manager will help you through the custom process of getting your book created from scratch.
-She’s a brilliant designer, and does a wonderful job helpful get these entirely custom books in clients hands quickly and easily.
+She’s a brilliant designer and does a wonderful job helping get these entirely custom books in clients' hands quickly and easily.

 How long after I order my photos/album will I get them?

 It takes about a week to two weeks to receive printed photographs, longer if custom retouching or artwork is requested, and depending on the shipping option you choose.
 Other custom artwork like large prints, frames, and canvases can take longer - if so, we will provide you with detailed delivery information before you place your order.

 Albums take 6-8 weeks on average to get back once the design is approved.
 Sometimes it can take up to 10 weeks, but this is rare.
 Please understand that the albums are completely custom in design and are also handmade, so that process does take time.
 Our albums are made here in the US, just outside of NYC, so we can always go check on yours in person if we need to!